AdobeXD/plugin-samples/index.md

 <br>

 <a name="structure"></a>
-## Anatomy of a Plugin
+## Plugin Structure
-An XD plugin consists of a folder containing two files:
+An XD plugin consists of a folder containing the following files:

 * `manifest.json` - Metadata describing the plugin and which menu items it exposes
 * `main.js` - JavaScript source code (a plugin cannot be split into multiple JS files _yet_)
+* Any data files you need to include with your plugin (you can read these files using [File APIs](./reference/file-IO.md))

 Plugin folders are located in XD's platform-specific [plugins location](./reference/plugin-location.md).